An accurate measure of the size of dark matter halos using the size of galaxies: Discussion

-The question that remains open is: \textit{why do (simulated and observed) galaxies, with stellar masses spanning many orders of magnitude and having different morphology, follow such a tight mass--size relation?} \citet{SanchezAlmeida2020} investigated how the scatter in the mass--size relation significantly decreases when the size is measured at a fixed surface density, showing that galaxies with the same stellar mass always share at least one radius with identical surface density. \citet{Miller2019} hinted to this when defining the size of galaxies as the radius containing a given fraction of the stellar light, and showing that, increasing the fraction of light, star-forming and quiescent galaxies, tend to move closer in the mass--size plane (see their figure~2).
-None of these are physical explanations, and we will investigate this further in the future.
+The question that remains open is why (simulated and observed) galaxies with stellar masses spanning many orders of magnitude and different morphologies follow such a tight mass--size relation. \citet{SanchezAlmeida2020} investigated how the scatter in the mass--size relation significantly decreases when the size is measured at a fixed surface density, showing that galaxies with the same stellar mass always share at least one radius with identical surface density. \citet{Miller2019} hinted to this when defining the size of galaxies as the radius containing a given fraction of the stellar light, and they showed that when increasing the fraction of light, star forming and quiescent galaxies tend to move closer in the mass--size plane (see their figure~2).
+None of these explanations are physical, and we will investigate this question further in the future.